Coveo/source.coveo.com/_posts/2024-05-07-keeping-our-data-pipelines-under-watch-and-on-good-behavior.md

-In this example, we’re running intervals of 5 minutes that usually complete 5 minutes after the last run completed.
-Let’s say we set our service-level indicator threshold at 15 minutes.
+In this example, we're running intervals of 5 minutes that usually complete 5 minutes after the last run completed.
+Let's say we set our service-level indicator threshold at 15 minutes.
 For the interval 3:15 to 3:20, it completed 10 minutes after the previous run, which is within the SLI.
-However, the interval 3:20 to 3:25 finished 35 minutes after 3:30 completion, which doesn’t meet the SLI.
+However, the interval 3:20 to 3:25 finished 35 minutes after 3:30 completion, which doesn't meet the SLI.
 If more than 5% of the minutes in the day are not acceptable according to the SLI, then the SLO is not met.

-We’re interested in measuring how many times the SLI is not met by identifying the number of late completions as in the example as well as measuring what percentage of minutes of the day the data was within the threshold.
+We're interested in measuring how many times the SLI is not met by identifying the number of late completions as in the example as well as measuring what percentage of minutes of the day the data was within the threshold.

-Note that the SLI isn’t the same as the run frequency, and that’s on purpose as we want the runs to run more frequently to allow for recovery when transient failures occur.
+Note that the SLI isn't the same as the run frequency, and that's on purpose as we want the runs to run more frequently to allow for recovery when transient failures occur.

 # Some SQL
 To measure the SLO, we will use SQL queries against a table recording the completion of intervals like the one in the example.
 We will be able to compute at each minute of the day what the freshness of the data was without running queries at that minute to make an observation.
 The SQL code provided is valid in Snowflake, but should run in other databases with minimal changes.

 ## Measuring how many runs are late
-We’ll calculate how many pipeline completions were late by taking advantage of the lag function to calculate the time between completions.
+We'll calculate how many pipeline completions were late by taking advantage of the lag function to calculate the time between completions.

-Let’s first create some synthetic rows, so we can run the code without any tables or views.
+Let's first create some synthetic rows, so we can run the code without any tables or views.

 ```sql
 SELECT to_timestamp_tz('2024-03-01 01:00:00 +0000') AS interval_start,